nils-wisiol/dns-falcon/README.md

 The setup script will configure the authoritative with the following zones under `.example.`:

+- signed with 2048-bit RSA: `rsasha1.example.`, `rsasha256.example.`, `rsasha512.example.`
+- signed with elliptic curve algorithms: `ecdsa256.example.`, `ecdsa384.example.`
-- `classic.example.`: signed with classical DNSSEC
+- signed with Edwards curve algorithhms: `ed25519.example.`, `ed448.example.`
-- `falcon.example.`: signed with FALCON
+- signed with post-quantum algorithm FALCON: `falcon.example.`

 Both zones contain A and AAAA records pointing to localhost, as well as a TXT record stating the purpose of the zones.
 The zones are also equipped with A, AAAA, and TXT wildcard records.